eme64/blog/_posts/2026-03-19-Hotspot-JVM-Vectorization.md

 Of course it requires that the computation has some inherent parallelism, so it can be distributed over the SIMD vector elements.
-The speedup will be limited by the vector length (number of elements in the vector): if a vector can hold 8 `floats`, we can expect at most a 8x speedup.
+The speedup will be limited by the vector length (number of elements in the vector): if a vector can hold 8 `floats`, we can expect at most an 8x speedup.
 But often we get a bit less than this theoretical maximum speedup, especially if our computation is not compute-bound but memory-bound: at some point the memory throughput will be the bottleneck.